bombasticSlacks/Aspirant/Game/Injury.md

 Ice, chill, vampiric energy ravage the body

 ## Heroes
 Your characters are heroes.
 Heroes can’t instantly die from an attack.
-Any attack that would kill a hero outright, instead leaves the character unconscious and bleeding to death with similar lethality to any critical injury.
+Any attack that would kill a hero outright, instead leaves the character [Defeated](Effects#Defeated).

-## Wounded
-If your character is injured, they only have so long before they pass out/collapse.
-In general, on each combat turn you are wounded, after you have performed your action, you make an [Endurance](Strength#Endurance) [Fixed Difficulty](Skills#Fixed%20Difficulty)([Injury Penalty](#Injury%20Penalty)) to see if you can continue to fight at a reasonable level (the use of medication and stabilization can cause you to ignore this).
-For every severe injury after the first add a (-1) to the test for every critical injury add (-2) to the test.
-If you fail, you fall [Unconscious](Effects#Unconscious).

 ## Injury Penalty
 After someone is wounded, whether they pass out or stay conscious, they will suffer long-term effects.
 Once the combat ends, you will take negatives to any skill tests.
 Critical injuries give a -3 to all tests, and Severe injuries give a -2 to all tests.
 This lasts until your characters does [Injury Recovery](Activities#Injury%20Recovery).